-10 In this paper, we have extended the study of Pires et al. (1996) on quasi-static variational data assimilation, focused on 4D-Var technique, to cycled data assimilation schemes and specifically four-dimensional nonlinear ensemble variational techniques, an exemplar of which being the iterative ensemble Kalman smoother (IEnKS).
+In this paper, we have extended the study of Pires et al. (1996) on quasi-static variational data assimilation, focused on 4D-Var technique, to cycled data assimilation schemes and specifically four-dimensional nonlinear ensemble variational techniques, an exemplar of this being the iterative ensemble Kalman smoother (IEnKS).

-The long term impact of cycling has been first investigated theoretically in a linear context for 4D-Var and the IEnKS, then numerically for the IEnKS in a nonlinear context.
-The way information is propagated between data assimilation cycles indeed makes up for the difference between 4D-Var and the IEnKS.
+The long term impact of cycling was first theoretically investigated in a linear context for 4D-Var and the IEnKS, then numerically for the IEnKS in a nonlinear context.
+The way information is propagated between data assimilation cycles indeed explains the difference between 4D-Var and the IEnKS.
 Both reveal performance improvements with the DAW parameter S, which counts the number of observation vectors within the DAW, as well as the time shift between cycles.
-This is a consequence of the Gaussian background approximation: the larger S is, the less the assimilation relies on it.
+This is a consequence of the Gaussian background approximation; the larger S is, the less the assimilation relies on it.